-During the two weeks after you receive your vaccination, your body produces antibodies for that virus.
-Antibodies are designed to attack a specific virus.
+Clip Art, Immunizations During the two weeks after you receive your vaccination, your immune system produces antibodies for the infectious agent.
+Antibodies are designed to attack a specific infectious agent.

-If you happen to become infected with the live virus, the antibodies will immediately begin attacking it and either you won't get sick, or your symptoms will be very mild.
-Because it takes time to produce antibodies, you remain unprotected from the virus for the first two weeks after the vaccination.
+If you happen to come in contact with the infectious agent after vaccination, the antibodies will immediately begin attacking it and either you won't get sick, or your symptoms will be very mild.
+Because it takes time to produce antibodies, you remain unprotected from the infectious agent for the first two weeks after the vaccination.